genesiscommunitysuccess/docs/versioned_docs/version-previous/04_web/02_web-components/02_grids/01_grid-pro/3-grid-pro-genesis-column.md

   }
 ```

-We are defining the `field` with the same of a field that comes from the back-end: **PRICE** and we are pinning it to the right.
-Now let's create a new custom column in our HTML template:
+Then create a new custom column in your HTML template:

 ```html
 <alpha-grid-pro>